Fig 1. Stent manufactured by Boston Scientific.

 Once the patient is numbed or asleep, a small incision will be made in your groin (upper thigh).
 A catheter will be inserted into the blood vessel through this cut.
 Sometimes, two cuts (one above each leg) are needed to place fabric stents that come in two parts.
 The patient will not feel the threading of the catheter, balloon, or stent into the artery.

-What to expect after a stent procedure
+After a stent procedure

 After either type of stent procedure (for arteries narrowed by plaque or aortic aneurysm), once the stent has been placed and the balloon and catheter have been removed, the tube insertion site will be bandaged.
 A small sandbag or other type of weight may be put on top of the bandage to apply pressure to help prevent bleeding.
 The patient will recover in a special care area where his or her movement will be limited.